EvaLaini/fdh_austrian_cadaster_extraction/README.md

 * train_classes.csv, train_edges_2.csv, val_classes.csv, val_edges_2.csv, train_classes_nowater.csv and val_classes_nowater.csv contain the path to the training images and the corresponding masks.
 * classes.txt and classes_edges.txt contain the color values associated with the classes explicitaded in the config files.
 * the folder Masks contains all the masks used for the different trainings.

+The Probabilities_to_geometries-Austrian.ipynb is the notebook used for getting the probabilities map from the models and extract the corresponding geometries.
+It was adapted from the notebook used in the 1808 cadaster extraction pipeline.